borongzhang/back_projection_diffusion/README.md

 ```

 ### Scattering Data Generation

-Scattering data can be generated using the `data_generation.m` script.
+Scattering data can be generated using either the original MATLAB script or the Python/JAX-facing forward scattering code in `data_generation/`.

+- The MATLAB workflow uses `data_generation.m`.
+- The Python workflow uses the forward scattering operator in `data_generation/jax_scattering_forward/`.

+The Python implementation provides the forward scattering map, Jacobian application, and adjoint-Jacobian application.

-The dimension, size, and frequencies of the data should be specified in the `setup scaling parameters` section.
-The generated scattering data will be stored as an HDF5 file with the following structure:
+For both workflows, the dimension, size, and frequencies of the data should be set in the corresponding configuration section.
+The generated scattering data should be stored as an HDF5 file with the following structure:

 ```
 scatter.h5/
       ├── /scatter_imag_freq_1